? Microblading ?

 ARE THERE DIFFERENT TECHNIQUES AND APPROACHES TO MICROBLADING ?

 Yes, there are more than a few different approaches to Microblading.
 There are 1D Eyebrows, where hair strokes all go in one direction.
-There are HD Eyebrows, where the hair strokes are laid out in a specific pattern across the eyebrow ridges, Creating a 3-D effect.
+There are Micro+Shading Eyebrows, where the hair strokes are laid out in a specific pattern across the eyebrow ridges & shaded to deepen and give a 3-D effect.
 Here at Euphoria Face & Body we created a specific hair pattern that has been recognized as one of the most natural and popular microblading designs in the industry.

 HOW MANY SESSIONS DO I NEED FOR A NEW SET OF MICROBLADED EYEBROWS?

-A new set of Microbladed eyebrows takes two appointments to complete.
-The technique and art of microblading is very delicate and for this reason it needs two visits to ensure that all the strokes are evenly saturated with pigment.
-The second appointment is called a complementary touchup and takes place 4 to 6 weeks after the initial appointment after the pigments settled into the skin.
-In this complementary touchup, the artist makes any needed adjustments and ensures each hair-stroke has even color.
+A new set of Microbladed eyebrows takes two appointments to complete on average, however in some cases we need up to 3 sessions & an additional cost of $100 for these scenarios do apple.
+The technique and art of microblading is very delicate and for this reason we needs two visits to ensure that all the strokes are evenly saturated with pigment.
+The second appointment is called a Perfecting session and takes place 4 to 6 weeks after the initial appointment after the pigment settles into the skin.
+In this Perfecting session, the artist makes any needed adjustments and ensures each hair-stroke has even color.

 HOW DO I MAINTAIN MY NEW MICROBLADED BROWS?

-We recommend yearly touchup, after the initial complementary touchup, to maintain the crispness and freshness of the color.
+We recommend yearly Refreshers, after the initial Perfecting Session, to maintain the crispness and freshness of the color.
 Natural fading occurs from external factors such as exposure to the sun as well as internal factors such as the gradual break down of pigments as your body metabolizes it out of your system.
 Everyone can experience the fading process differently and it really comes down to skin type and lifestyle

-Most of our clients report little or no pain.
-Often they say it's a 3 on a scale of 1 to 10, at most.
+Most of our clients report little or no pain, often they say it's a 3 on a scale of 1 to 10, at most.
 Some clients have literally slept through the appointment!
-We leave a topical anesthetic on the eyebrow area for 20 minutes before we begin the process, so this leaves most clients totally numb during the procedure.
+But this is because we leave a topical anesthetic on the area being treated for 20-30 minutes before we begin the process, so this leaves most clients completely numb & comfortable during the beginning of your procedure.
+During your procedure we will have anesthetizing liquid to pass over the area to keep you numb and comfortable.

 Can I get microblading while I’m pregnant?"

-Our policy at Euphoria Face & Body is we do not perform microblading during pregnancy or while breastfeeding.
-This is the policy for most permanent makeup artists if you research online.
-In truth, there is very little scientific medical research on tattoo ink and pregnancy, nor is there any research on the ink we use (the ink in microblading is different from tattoo ink).
+Our policy is we do not perform MICROBLADING or PMU during pregnancy or while breastfeeding.
+This is the policy for most make-up & tattoo artists.
+There is very little scientific, medical research on tattoo ink and pregnancy.
 Until there is clarity on the subject from medical professionals, our policy remains no.

 Is microblading the same as eyebrow tattooing?